digitallyinduced/ihp/Guide/package-management.markdown

 }
 ```

 Stop the development server by hitting CTRL + C. Your terminal should now automatically start rebuilding the development environment and install ImageMagick.
-This is triggered by `direnv` detecting that the `flakes.nix` has changed.
+This is triggered by `direnv` detecting that the `flake.nix` has changed.

 When you are inside the project with your terminal, you can also call `imagemagick` to see that it's available.